pokeclicker/pokeclicker/README.md

 npm clean-install
 npm start
 ```
+Using [Web Preview](https://cloud.google.com/shell/docs/using-web-preview), you may preview the web app on port 3001.

 ## Deploying a new version to Github Pages
 Before deploying, check that the game compiles and starts up without errors.
 Then run: